suit-wg/architecture/draft-ietf-suit-architecture.md

 #  Introduction

-Firmware updates can help to fix security vulnerabilities and are considered to be an important building block in securing IoT devices.
-Due to rising concerns about insecure IoT devices the Internet Architecture Board (IAB) organized a 'Workshop on Internet of Things (IoT) Software Update (IOTSU)', which took place at Trinity College Dublin, Ireland on the 13th and 14th of June, 2016 to take a look at the bigger picture.
-A report about this workshop can be found at
+Firmware updates can help to fix security vulnerabilities, and performing updates is an important building block in securing IoT devices.
+Due to rising concerns about insecure IoT devices the Internet Architecture Board (IAB) organized a 'Workshop on Internet of Things (IoT) Software Update (IOTSU)' {{RFC8240}} to take a look at the bigger picture.
-{{RFC8240}}.
 The workshop revealed a number of challenges for developers and led to the formation of the IETF
 Software Updates for Internet of Things (SUIT) working group.